stevepolitodesign/rails-api-key-authentication/README.md

+# Build an API in Rails with Authentication

-In this tutorial, we'll build a full-featured API in Rails with authentication and the ability to monitor usage.
+In this tutorial, we'll build a full-featured API in Rails with authentication.
 Below is what we'll cover.

 - Encrypting API keys.
 - Building a form to view and rotate the API key.